 - Zoning Laws: You have to adhere to the building codes and zoning laws during the construction of prefab homes.
 If any customization doesn’t meet the zoning requirements, you might be unable to continue the build.

-Should I Buy a Prefab Home?
+Who Should Buy a Prefab Home?